menttofly/MTYPageMenu/README.md

 # MTYPageMenu
-Managing pages similar to Toutiao.
+An easy way to manage multiple pages

 ### Installation
 #### CocoaPods